Prevent Lower Back Pain While Gardening With These Awesome Stretches and Exercises

 This simple yet potent stretch can help loosen your lower back muscles.

-To begin, lay down on a firm and comfortable surface, resting on your back.
+To begin, lie on a firm, comfortable surface on your back.
 While placing your feet flat and firmly on the floor, bend your knees.
 Gently bring one knee towards your chest, using your hands to hold it in place.
 Remember to keep your other foot firmly on the ground while holding the stretch.

 You’ll feel it in your lower back and glutes, and when you do, hold for 20-30 seconds.
 Release and slowly lower your knee so you can repeat with your other leg.